ahcdesign/SI507-HW6/README.md

 )?
 Explain, briefly (<= 2 sentences).**

-This line identified is counting the length of li items using the querySelector method and then displaying the information on the page using the HTML code on line 61.
+This line identified is counting the length of li items using the querySelector method and then displaying the information on the page on line 66.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**